tonyscottpage/site/_posts/2014-09-01-lynda-gratton.markdown

 image: libb/images/lynda-gratton.jpg
 ---

 **In a former life I worked with a young business consultant who is today a renowned professor.
-Recently she surprised those suffering scepticism and doubts, by writing a love letter... to corporations, pinpointing what companies can do better than anyone else.**
+Recently Lynda Gratton surprised those sceptical about corporations... by writing them a love letter, pointing out what companies can do better than anyone else.**

 ![](/libb/images/lynda-gratton.jpg)